-- Provide a current photo of existing green or golden brown lawn (with full thatch attached) for each zone listed in the application.
+- Provide a current photo of existing green or golden brown lawn with full thatch attached for each project zone listed in the application.
 Exposed areas of dirt with no remnants of grass do not qualify for a rebate.

-- Submit a Landscape Plan (Plan) for all areas to be converted and include a minimum of 25% plant canopy at maturity for each area to be converted.
-The 25% plant canopy must be distributed throughout the converted area.
+- Submit a Landscape Plan (Plan) for all Project areas to be converted.
+Include a minimum of 25% plant canopy at maturity for each area to be converted, with the 25% plant canopy distributed throughout the converted area.
 If the applicant needs help creating plans, CVWD suggests contacting local nurseries and contractors to see if they offer design services.
 The plan will include:

 - Approximate square footage for all areas where your turf will be removed.

-- Plant list and quantities with plant locations on the plan with a minimum of 25% plant canopy.
+- Plant list and quantities with locations on the plan for all major plant materials such as trees, shrubs, groundcover areas.

 - Location and dimensions of new hardscape areas to be installed, such as patios, walkways, retaining walls, etc. Indicate if the hardscape materials will be permeable or not.